JSorngard/zalgo_codec/codec/README.md

 ## Links
-The [original post](https://www.reddit.com/r/ProgrammerHumor/comments/yqof9f/the_most_upvoted_comment_picks_the_next_line_of/ivrd9ur/?context=3) where the python code was first presented together with the above explanation
+The crate is based on the encoding and decoding functions [originally written in Python](https://github.com/DaCoolOne/DumbIdeas/tree/main/reddit_ph_compressor) by Scott Conner.
+They were first presented in [this post](https://www.reddit.com/r/ProgrammerHumor/comments/yqof9f/the_most_upvoted_comment_picks_the_next_line_of/ivrd9ur/?context=3) together with the above explanation.

 ## License